MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - All LP token contracts will have the same functionality
     - there will not be master-slave or main-secondary relationship
     - this is to make LPs and chains as equal as possible
-- LP token contracts will be independent of vaults
+- LP token contracts will be independent of vaults, except that local vaults should be able to mint and burn local LP tokens
     - LP token contracts will know be aware of vault contracts
     - LP tokens will be able to continue to work while vaults are in maintenance mode or being upgraded
 - LP token contracts will be independent of administration